wenchonglee/playwright-vs-cypress/README.md

 const firstButton = page.getByRole("cell", { name: "Row 1: Cell 1" }).getByRole("button");
 ```

-It might be subjective at this point, but using Playwright's APIs (`getByRole`, `getByLabel`) felt intuitive to me.
+It might be subjective at this point, but using Playwright's APIs ([`getByRole`](https://playwright.dev/docs/locators#locate-by-role), [`getByLabel`](https://playwright.dev/docs/locators#locate-by-label)) felt intuitive to me.
-It didn't quite feel like I had to learn a new tool, as long as I understood the markup of my application.
+It didn't quite feel like I had to learn a new tool because I have a good understanding of the HTML markup of my application.
 In a way, this is also true for reading tests.
 Comparing the two 1-liners, I am able to understand the intent of the line from Playwright slightly easier.

 This is not to say Cypress is worse on all fronts, I do appreciate small quality of life functions such as: